-The hazardous rain zone can easily extend 10 to 20 miles (15 to 30 kilometers) from detonation, depending on explosive performance and weather conditions.
-Heat is a problem for those closest to the explosion.
+The destructive power of a nuclear bomb is immense and can cause catastrophic damage to people and property within a certain radius.
+Depending on the explosive performance and weather conditions, the hazardous rain zone can extend from 10 to 20 miles (15 to 30 kilometers).
+Those closest to the detonation would face death, while anyone within a distance of up to 5 miles could suffer third-degree burns.
 Minor first-degree burns can occur up to 11 km (6.8 miles) away, and third-degree burns, which destroy and blister skin tissue, can affect anyone up to 8 km (5 miles) away.

-However, for more information on the current state of nuclear weapons in the world, including the scale of bombs, you can visit the Nuclear Notebook in the Bulletin of Atomic Scientists.
+For more information on the current state of nuclear weapons in the world, including the scale of bombs, you can visit the Nuclear Notebook in the Bulletin of Atomic Scientists.